thienphanexcalibur/debloat-s9-list/README.md

 # debloat-s9-list-rootless
 [Prerequisites]
-This list applies for SAMSUNG variants especially S9/S9+, may apply further for others SAMSUNG devices but use it for your risk.
+This list applies for SAMSUNG variants especially S9/S9+, may apply further for others SAMSUNG devices but use it for your own risk.

 ## All bloatwares preinstalled by a vendor which are still being kept in RAM memory thus make your phone slower.
 More free RAM == better performance
 I decided to sort and used this list to remove those bloatwares.
 This guide aims at experienced Android users/ developers.